lightning/bolts/11-payment-encoding.md

     - MUST use an expiry delta of at least 18 when making the payment
   - if an `m` field is provided:
     - MUST use that as [`payment_metadata`](04-onion-routing.md#tlv_payload-payload-format)
+  - if `option_upfront_fee` is advertised in `9`:
+    - if a valid `u` field is provided:
+      - MUST use the `upfront_fee_policy` specified for the final hop's upfront fee payment.
+    - otherwise:
+      - MUST fail the payment.
+  - otherwise:
+    - if a valid `u` field is provided:
+      - MUST fail the payment.

 ### Rationale

 The type-and-length format allows future extensions to be backward